 The Friends are actively involved in promoting and extending the Gardens' research and conservation capabilities.
-Since 2009 we have been partners with the ANBG, the Australian National University and the University of Queensland under a 3 year Australian Research Council Linkages project to further research into the seed ecology of Australia’s alpine flora.
+Since 2009 we have been partners with the ANBG, the Australian National University and the University of Queensland under an Australian Research Council Linkages project to further research into the seed ecology of Australia’s alpine flora.
 Australia’s alpine region is critically vulnerable to climate change and we still have limited knowledge about the ecology of our alpine flora, including its capacity to adapt to changed climatic conditions.
 Many plants are potentially under threat of extinction.

 Botanic gardens have a key role to play in helping to conserve plants for the future.
 Over the years the ANBG has been developing a large collection of alpine plant seeds placed in long term storage.
 The alpine seed ecology research project is adding to this national collection of alpine seeds as well as helping us to better understand plant seed management requirements along with seed germination strategies.